Signs & Symptoms of ODD in Children

 The causes of ODD are not completely understood, and there appear to be a number of contributing factors.
 Children with ODD may have abnormal brain biology with imbalances in natural neurotransmitters.
 ODD also seems to be genetic as children are more likely to develop the condition if a family member has a mental disorder.
 The environment a child is raised in can also affect her risk for ODD; children with harsh or inconsistent discipline, dysfunctional, abusive or neglectful families, or children with parents who have substance abuse problems are more likely to develop ODD.
 Complicated family issues such as constant moving or divorce also increase a child’s risk for ODD.

-Disorders Associated with ODD
+Disorders Associated With ODD

 Children with ODD are likely to suffer other disorders and conditions.
 They frequently suffer from low self-esteem.
 These children may also have mood disorders such as chronic anxiety or depression, or may abuse alcohol or other drugs.
 Many children with ODD have learning disabilities such as dyslexia or attention deficit/hyperactivity disorder.
 Children with ODD who remain untreated can develop conduct disorder, a more serious condition that can lead to criminal activity.